-Huddersfield Town v Stoke City
+Stoke earn deserved point at Huddersfield

 Post update

-Foul by Josh Koroma (Huddersfield Town).
+Foul by Josh Tymon (Stoke City).

 Post update

-Mario Vrancic (Stoke City) wins a free kick in the defensive half.
+Oliver Turton (Huddersfield Town) wins a free kick in the defensive half.

 Post update